applicationdesignframework/applicationdesignframework.github.io/README.md

 4. **Define architecture [Product, Engineering]** to address requirements.
 Describe stories and flows on architecture level.
 Identify applications and their components.
 Validate application boundaries using the following “fracture planes” <sup>[5]</sup>: 1/ Profit and Loss Group 2/ Business Domain Bounded Context 3/ Regulatory Compliance 4/ Change Cadence 5/ Team Location 6/ Risk 7/ Performance Isolation 8/ Technology 9/ User Personas.
 5. **Write [Architectural Decision Records (ADRs)](https://docs.aws.amazon.com/prescriptive-guidance/latest/architectural-decision-records/appendix.html) [Engineering]** to capture the design including “why” behind decisions, options considered, trade-offs, and consequences.
 ADRs allow to evolve the architecture starting from known design considerations.
 Consider building proof of concept (POC) to validate the decisions.
 6. **Create one or more repositories and a single pipeline per application [Engineering]** to reduce blast radius and increase delivery performance.
-7. **Group infrastructure and runtime code by application components [Engineering]** to align architecture with implementation.
-Consider grouping each of the infrastructure and runtime code by logical units.
-That should ease evolution and maintainability.
+7. **Organize infrastructure and runtime code per application component [Engineering]** to align architecture and implementation.
+It should ease evolution and maintenance.

 ## Examples
 * [IAM Session Broker](examples/iam-session-broker/README.md)